 The same thing happened to Mr. Burks in 2009 and 2012.
 In each case, he was held for roughly a year.
-Each time, he was eventually released without a trial or a conviction.
+Each time, the jail released him without a trial or a conviction.
 Mr. Burks has spent over three years of his life locked in a cell without ever being formally charged – let alone found guilty – of a crime.

-In November, 2013, Mr. Burks was arrested in connection with a robbery.
-His bail was set at $30,000, which Ms. Burks could not afford.
+In November 2013, Mr. Burks was arrested in connection with a robbery.
+The judge set his bail at $30,000, which Ms. Burks could not afford.
 He also applied for a public defender.
-The court approved his request, but 10 months later he still has not been given an attorney – an advocate who could fight to lower his bail, challenge his arrest, or prepare for a trial.
+The court approved his request, but 10 months later, he still has not been given an attorney – an advocate who could fight to lower his bail, challenge his arrest, or prepare for a trial.

 Why not?
 Because he has never been formally charged with a crime.